CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

 In this exercise, you have accomplished the following:
 - Task 1: Explored the databases and collections in MongoDB
-- Task 2: Created a Migration Project and migrated data to Azure CosmosDB
+- Task 2: Created a Migration Project and migrated data to Azure Cosmos DB

 Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.